coding-for-reproducible-research/CfRR_Courses/individual_modules/section_landing_pages/improve_your_r_code.md

 ## Overview

 Welcome to Improve Your R Code!
 R is primarily known as a language and environment for statistical computing and graphics.
 However, the flexibility and accessibility of R has led to its popularity across a diverse range of disciplines including biosciences, medicine and, of course, statistics.
 This workshop aims to extend your existing knowledge of R, enabling you to improve the **style** and the **speed** of your R code.
-The material for this workshop was created by Conor Crilly.

 ### Course Objectives